Remington Opens, Training Delayed

-Remington Park's track opening will be delayed due to inclement weather.
+Remington Park opens, but training will be delayed due to inclement weather.

 Once the extended spell of winter weather releases its hold on central Oklahoma, Remington Park will open the racing surface for training.
 Hundreds of horses and horsemen will take to the track to begin preparation for the upcoming American Quarter Horse & Mixed-breed Season that begins on March 7.